sudoskys/StableDiffusionBook/docs/train/Textual.en.md

     If the Loss is greater than 0.3, the results are not very good

-If too much is overfitting (which can be interpreted as deadening of Ai), keep an eye on it and stop if it is overfitting.
+If too much is overfitting (which can be interpreted as the dead weight of Ai), keep an eye on it and stop if it is overfitting.
 If it doesn't work very well, go to an earlier model and continue training. **Keep tweaking** to find a good result.

-`Save images with embedding in PNG chunks` is to generate a pt file in image form. ~Character card~
+`Save images with embedding in PNG chunks` is generating a pt file in the form of an image, which is very convenient for us to share the embedding.

-Click on Training in the bottom right corner and wait.
+Once everything is in place, click `Training` in the bottom right corner and wait.

-Training is complete.
-If you have uninstalled VAE, rename the VAE weight file back and restart the program.
+The training is complete.
+If you have uninstalled VAE, rename the VAE weights back and restart the program.

-## Remarks
+## Other explanations

-**Effect evaluation**

-An attempt can be made to imitate the original work.

 **[filewords]**

-This is the Tag that represents the prompt template file and enables the insertion of **filenames into the prompt**.
+This represents the replacement of the [filewords] of the cue word template file as the name of the dataset file, which enables the insertion of **file names into the cue words**

-First, by default, the file extension and all numbers and dashes ( ) at the beginning of the - file name are removed.
+1. By default, the file extension and all numbers and dashes at the beginning of the - file name are removed.

 So this filename: `000001-1-a man in suit.png` will become the prompt text: `a man in suit`.
 The formatting of the text in the file name remains the same.
+2.

-Second, the text in the filename can be changed using the `Filename word regex` and `Filename join string` options.
+2. The text in the filename can be changed using the `Filename word regex` and `Filename join string` options.

 For example, using the word `regex = \w+` and the join string = `,`, the above file will produce the following text: `a, man, in, suit`.

 The regular expression will extract the hint word from the text `['a', 'man', 'in', 'suit', ]`

-and places the concatenated string (',') between these words to create a text `a, man, in, suit`
+and places the concatenated string (',') between the words to create a text `a, man, in, suit`

 You can also create a text file with the same filename as the image ( 000001-1-a man in suit.txt) and place the prompt text there.
 The filename and regular expression options will not be used.

 **Move VAE and CLIP from VRAM when training. saves VRAM.**

-Unloads VAE and CLIP from VRAM and loads them into RAM when training.
+Move VAE and CLIP from VRAM into RAM when training

 This option on the Settings tab allows you to save some memory at the cost of slower preview image generation.

-The result of training is a .pt or a .bin file (the former is the format used by the original author, the latter is used as a diffusers library)
+The result of the training is a .pt or a .bin file (the former is the format used by the original author, the latter is used as the diffusers library)

-### subject_filewords.txt Template
+### subject_filewords.txt template

 [1^]

 Textual Inversion training cannot train things that are not in the model.
 It is also very sensitive to training photos.

 If you don't get good results (failure to converge or crashing results).
 You need to replace the training data or use Dreambooth.

-So, how does the training work?
+So how does the training work?

-You give it a hint, the hint is transformed into a bunch of vectors and fed into the model, the output is compared with the training images and the word vectors being trained are slightly corrected.
+The vector being fed into the model is the training vector + the hint vector.
+You give it a hint, the hint is transformed into a bunch of vectors and fed into the model, the output is compared with the training image and the trained word vector is slightly corrected.
 This process is repeated during training.

-The vectors that are fed into the model are the training vector + the hint vector.

-Because the correction of the training vector does not use the content provided by the cue vector for training.
+Because the training vectors are not corrected using the content provided by the hint vector for training.
 So the document words should not contain features that belong to the content being trained.

-If you have, say, a subject wearing a black t-shirt in all photos, you can effectively negate it from the training set by adding `black t-shirt` to the filewords of those images.
+If you have, say, a subject wearing a `black t-shirt` in all photos, you can effectively negate it from the training set by adding `black t-shirt` to the `filewords` of those images.

-Unless you are trying to fix a photo, use filewords for style, not for subject.
+Unless you are trying to fix a photo, use `filewords` for style, not for subject.

 <iframe src="//player.bilibili.com/player.html?aid=559085039&bvid=BV1ae4y1S7v9&cid=859894044&page=1" scrolling="no" border="0" frameborder="no" framespacing="0" allowfullscreen="true" width="100%" height="600"> </iframe>